utec-computer-science/cs3102-knn-TISparta/graphics/README.md

 ### Graphics

-`take-times.cpp` takes time of different executions of KNN and save the results in `data.in` and `generate-graphics.py` created a graphic with the data of `data.in`
+`take-times.cpp` takes time of different executions of KNN and save the results in `data.in` and `generate-graphics.py` creates a graphic with the data in `data.in`

 ### Configuration